agamdeep/UB-BlogsWatch/README.md

 4) Edit Article of the respective accunt and store it as an entry to the database.
 5) Delete Article from the database.
 6) Add Pagination to the set of blogs

+The following project is being developed under the esteem supervision of Dr. Bina Ramamurthy